tiny-express/native/README.md

 [![Build Status](https://travis-ci.com/foodtiny/native.svg?token=p64HTBqDyw43Lh5iDLxP&branch=master)](https://travis-ci.com/foodtiny/native)
 &nbsp;[![Support Platform](https://img.shields.io/badge/platform-linux%20%7C%20osx-blue.svg)]()

-This library provides a set of standard functions which are common used in C/C++ application.
+This library provides a set of low-level and productivity functions for C/C++ application.

-Beside C standard library, we would like to have a greater performance, custom optimization and easier to remember
+Beside standard library, we would like to have a greater library with main goals:

-We use this library in our production and unit test with Travis CI so it just works !
+- Blazing fast performance of GAS & C
+- Flexibility of Python builtin functions
+- Advanced data structure of Java collections
+- High level object oriented, generic types of C++
+- Third party clients support for FoodTiny micro-components

-This project is also useful for new developers in practical programming
+This project is also useful for new developers in practical programming.

-### Road map
-- Inherit good builtin functions from PHP, Python, Ruby, NodeJS, Perl
-- Develop fundamental algorithms and advanced data structure
-- Fix comments and complete test cases for all exported functions

 ### Assembly Optimization
 - This library is originally developed in C but we still can make things go faster by optimizing in GNU Assembly
-- C version of that function should be implemented first then optimize again for Linux platform
+- C version of that function should be implemented first then optimize again in GNU Assembly for Linux amd64
-- GNU Assembly (GAS) in this project is ONLY compatible with Linux amd64

 ### Useful Resources
 - Debugging & Profiling with [Valgrind](http://valgrind.org/)